Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 4° 🌧️ · London 16° ☁️
+Stockholm 4° 🌧️ · London 15° 🌧️

 # 4°
-🌧️ **This evening, light drizzle with minimal accumulation, feels like 1°, sunrise at 7:36 AM.**
+🌧️ **This evening, light rain with minimal accumulation, feels like 1°, sunrise at 7:36 AM.**

 **↑** 11° **↓** 4° · Tomorrow: ☀️ 3°
 Week: █▃▂▂▁▂▁ (-1° to 11°)